LLM-Based World Models Can Make Decisions Solely, But Rigorous Evaluations are Needed: Abstract

 \section{Abstract}

 World model emerges as a key module in decision making, where MuZero and Dreamer achieve remarkable successes in complex tasks.
 Recent work leverages Large Language Models (LLMs) as general world simulators to simulate the dynamics of the world due to their generalizability.
 LLMs also serve as the world model for deliberative reasoning in Reasoning via Planning (RAP) and Tree of Thought (ToT).
-However, the world models are either evaluated as a general world simulator, or as a functional module of the agent, i.e., predicting the transitions to assist the planning.
-In this work, we propose a comprehensive evaluation of the world models with LLMs from the decision making perspective.
-Specifically, we leverage the \textbf{31} diverse environments from~\citep{wang2023bytesized,wang2024language} and curate the rule-based policy of each environment for the diverse evaluation.
-Then, we design three main tasks, i.e., \textbf{policy verification}, \textbf{action proposal}, and \textbf{policy planning}, where the world models can be used for decision making solely.
-Finally, we conduct the comprehensive evaluation of the advanced LLMs, i.e., GPT-4o and GPT-4o-mini, on the environments for the three main tasks under various settings.
-The key observations include: i) GPT-4o significantly outperforms GPT-4o-mini on the three main tasks, especially for the tasks which require the domain knowledge, ii) the performance of the world model with LLM will be decreased for long-term decision-making tasks, and iii) the combination of different functionalities of the world model will brings additional unstabilities of the performance.
+However, the world model is either evaluated as a general world simulator, or as a functional module of the agent, i.e., predicting the transitions to assist the planning.
+This paper argues that \textbf{LLM-based world models can make decisions solely, but rigorous evaluations are needed}.
+We first present the two key observations to showcase how LLM-based world models can make decisions solely, and then present the three key observations to demonstrate why current evaluation framework of LLM-based world models is not sufficient.
+Then, we present our suggested evaluation framework: \emph{policy verification}, \emph{action proposal}, and \emph{policy planning}, where the world model is used for decision making solely, and finally we leverage the \textbf{31} diverse environments from~\citep{wang2023bytesized,wang2024language} and curate the rule-based policy of each environment for diverse evaluations.
+The key findings include: i) GPT-4o significantly outperforms GPT-4o-mini on the three main tasks, especially for the tasks which require the domain knowledge, e.g., scientific tasks, ii) the performance of the LLM-based world models depends predominantly on their performance in key steps, while the total number of steps required for task completion is a weak indicator of task difficulty with critical bottleneck steps playing a more decisive role and iii) the combination of world models' functionalities for decision making tends to increase performance instability in our experiments, which can partially obscure the performance gap between stronger and weaker model.